nupurgupta5292/SES-vs-Fatal-Road-Collisions/README.md

 - Additional scatter plot created for Toronto to investigate impact of pedestrian fatalities in each neighbourhood

-- GMaps: use google to visualize where accidents occur most frequently
+- GMaps API: use google to visualize where accidents occur most frequently

 Slides available here: